Uganda Safari Mountain Gorilla Trekking Women’s Travel Group Tour | April 26- May 7, 2024

 Take a walk on the wild side in this rustic road women’s adventure to the Pearl of Africa – Uganda.
 See Africa’s big game and have dream encounters with wild Mountain Gorillas and Chimpanzees.

-Straight out of the pages of a National Geographic Magazine, Uganda offers adventurous women a chance to live like an explorer.
+Straight out of the pages of a National Geographic Magazine, our Uganda Safari Mountain Gorilla Trekking Women’s Travel Group provides ordinary women a chance to live like explorers.
 This epic journey is a combination of game drives through wildlife parks and on the ground up-close encounters with some of the world’s most endangered animals like rhinos and mountain gorillas.

-Different than its more popular cousins Tanzania and Kenya, Uganda is known for its friendly people, and high concentrations of animals in smaller game reserves.
-You will see the Big 5, but the primates are the highlight of this African Safari!
-There are 13 species of primates here.
-The grand finale is a ranger-led small group trek into the home of highly endangered wild Mountain Gorillas & Chimpanzees.
+Unlike its more popular cousins Tanzania and Kenya, Uganda is known for its friendly people, and high concentrations of animals in smaller game reserves.
+On our Uganda Safari Mountain Gorilla Trekking Women’s Travel Group Tour you will see Africa’s iconic animals, but the primates are the highlight of this African Safari!
+There are 24 species of primates here.
+The grand finale is a ranger-led small group trek into the home of highly endangered wild Mountain Gorillas & Chimpanzees!